 The average person consults an average of 10.4 sources before finally making a purchase.
 With this statistic in mind, it is crucial for salespeople to nurture and educate their leads as they search for answers.

 As you help guide your prospects through the buying cycle, be prepared to answer the following questions — whether that means answering them directly or being proactive and reading between the lines.
+As you’re asking these questions be sure to take notes in a journal or notepad or something along those lines.

 Question 1: Can you tell me how much this will cost?